Florence-100/single-draggable-div/README.md

 File has been deployed on Github Pages.
 To open file, go to https://florence-100.github.io/single-draggable-div/

 New commit on 19 Jan on fix-bug branch.
+Deployed on Github Pages https://florence-100.github.io/single-draggable-div/